Molly Wright (rugby union)

-Molly Wright (born 13 May 1991) is a rugby player from New Zealand who has played for the Scottish Women's team since 2020, including in the 2021 Women's Six Nations Championship.
+Molly Wright (born 13 May 1991) is a New Zealand-born Scottish rugby union player who plays for Sale Sharks Women in Premiership Women's Rugby.

+She has played for the Scottish Women's team since 2020, including in the 2021 Women's Six Nations Championship.
 Wright qualifies for Scotland through residency, having moved there in 2017.

 Club career

 While attending the University of Otago, New Zealand, she played for the establishment's team from 2011 to 2013.
 During her time playing there, she transitioned from playing in position 12 to hooker.
 She then played for Otago Spirit in 2013, before moving to New Zealand's Canterbury Women in 2014.